 Diane graduated from Glasgow School of Art, Fine Art Painting and Printmaking, in 2010.
-She was awarded both the Glasgow Print Studio Prize and the Euan Stewart Memorial Prize.
-Since then she has exhibited in several shows including the Royal Scottish Academy 'New Contemporaries' in 2011 and her own solo show 'Making the List' at the Glasgow Merchant City Festival in 2012.
-This show was then re-mounted in 2013 at the invitation of the Lillie Art Gallery, Milngavie.
+She was awarded both the Glasgow Print Studio Prize and the Euan Stewart Memorial Prize, and was selected for the Royal Scottish Academy 'New Contemporaries' exhibition in 2011

-Diane uses her paintings to work with more intimate and personal themes and she uses prints to explore more urban political themes illustrating how we relate to the built environment.
+Diane uses painting to work with more intimate, personal themes and printmaking to explore more urban political themes illustrating how we relate to the built environment.